immunant/c2rust/cross-checks/rust-checks/backends/README.md

 must be in `LD_LIBRARY_PATH` at run-time, e.g., when running `cargo run`.
 * `libfakechecks-sys` uses the native `fakechecks` library with the same goal and limitations.
-* `fakechecks-zstd` dumps the cross-checks to a binary file compressed with zstd, which generally compressed the checks by a factor of 200x.
+* `zstd-logging` dumps the cross-checks to a binary file compressed with zstd, which generally compressed the checks by a factor of 200x.